nhancv/girldayshop/wp-content/plugins/accesspress-instagram-feed/readme.txt

 5. Backend Display Settings Section

 == Changelog ==
+= 2.1.0 =
+* Done the bug fixings and optimization of code.
+* Done the plugin compactibility test for wordpress version 4.5

 = 2.0.9 =
 * Done the code formatting, optimization and removal of unncessary codes form files.